soumyazyx/curioswipe/docs/working_notes.md

 # CurioSwipe – Working Notes

-### **Current Status**
-1. **Backend:**
+## 🚦 Current Status

-   - Django project scaffolded under curioswipe.
+- Django backend project scaffolded under `backend/curioswipe/`.
-   - Development server is running on port `9003` and accessible via `http://129.154.40.152:9003/`.
+- Dev server accessible on port `9003` and confirmed accessible via `http://129.154.40.152:9003/`.
 - Oracle Autonomous Database schemas (`curioswipe_dev` and `curioswipe_prod`) are created and integrated.
 - All migrations applied successfully; new tables verified using SQL Developer.
 - `.env` file added for secure storage of database credentials.
 - `settings.py` updated to dynamically load environment variables using `environ`.
 - Dependencies installed from `requirements.txt` to ensure compatibility.
-   - No API endpoints or models have been implemented yet.
+- API endpoints implemented for `topics` and `categories` with full CRUD functionality.
+- Swagger endpoint exists at `/swagger/` but is currently not functional.

+---

+## 🛠️ Next Steps

+1. **Mobile App Development**
+   - Scaffold the Android app using Kotlin and Jetpack Compose.
+   - Implement a basic swipeable UI for topics.
+   - Integrate Retrofit or Ktor for API communication.

-2. **Mobile App:**
+2. **Backend Enhancements**
-   - Planned to use Kotlin with Jetpack Compose for UI and Retrofit/Ktor for networking.
-   - No code for the mobile app has been implemented yet.
+   - Add token-based authentication for API endpoints.
+   - Implement filtering and pagination for `/api/topics/` and `/api/categories/` endpoints.

-3. **Documentation:**
+3. **Testing**
-   - Tech stack and working notes are well-documented.
-   - Clear roadmap and project structure outlined.
+   - Perform end-to-end testing between the backend and mobile app.
+   - Verify API responses and database interactions.

+4. **Documentation**
+   - Update README.md and tech-stack.md with recent changes.
+   - Document API usage and endpoints for developers.

 ---
 ---